davidmoten/xsd-forms/README.md

 I've already got a schema, can I generate a form from it?
 --------------------------------------------------------------
-Probably not!
-Xsd-forms only supports a subset of xsd features.
+Probably not! *xsd-forms* only supports a subset of xsd features.
 It was enough work for me to get this far, believe me!
 Supported features are documented in another section below.
 Your options are:

   * use an XSLT to translate xml to match your schema
   * translate the xml using some standard parser (xpath expressions etc)